"War is the trade of kings."--John Dryden

 "All Obama has done is laid bare the shining spread sheet on the Hill that has always been the real force behind presidents' foreign policy decisions despite all our soaring freedom rhetoric...Obama just gave us a little less poetry and a little more long division."
 Stewart also points out the hypocritical nature of U. S. intervention, something that anyone who has any memory or experience with war in Vietnam should know inside and out.

 states: "Few critics have even bothered to point out the obvious selectivity.
 Obama meant no idling before this particular tyrant, while the UN Security Council offered the beatific state of protected innocence to some Libyans only, not to Syrians, Yemenis, Palestinians or Bahrainis, much less those suffering in the Ivory Coast, Zimbabwe or elsewhere."

 , who would support Dick Cheney if he was a Democrat, they'll tell you, "Well, this is a cheaper war, a Democrat war and besides, it's not a war."
 Cheap?!

 We can debate about the wisdom of current U.S. military engagement in Libya forever.
 The debate about the righteousness of any war--the spin, the sleazy sales job--always obfuscates any real discussion of the cost of war.
 It's not cheap.
 Just check the Cost of War Clock

-Secretary of Defense, Robert Gates, told the House Armed Services Committee that the conflict had cost 0 million as of Monday, March 28 and that the U.S. commitment is winding down as NATO takes over.
-He said he expects the cost going forward to be about million a month.
+Secretary of Defense, Robert Gates, told the House Armed Services Committee that the conflict had cost $550 million as of Monday, March 28 and that the U.S. commitment is winding down as NATO takes over.
+He said he expects the cost going forward to be about $40 million a month.
 Right, does that include our overall NATO funding?
 CIA with a classified budget?

-What would you do with million a month?
-Or how could 0.00 a month benefit 100,000 families?
+What would you do with $40 million a month?
+Or how could $400.00 a month benefit 100,000 families?